Pharmaceutical and Healthcare Business MBA Program Overview

 Our application process is simple, with no GMAT or GRE testing required.
 Instead, we value your work experience—both in your application and your contributions to classroom dialogue.

 Mayes MBA courses are taught by pharmaceutical and healthcare industry professionals.
 They bring knowledge and real-world experience to the classroom.
 You can tap into this network throughout your career.

 Students in our MBA program have advanced their careers in companies like Merck, Johnson & Johnson, GSK, Teva Pharmaceuticals, IMS Health-SDI and many others.

 After one year, virtually all of our graduates are employed by: pharmaceutical companies, biotechnology companies, consulting firms, healthcare communities, medical device manufacturers, and diagnostic providers.

 86% of our graduates have received promotions or changed jobs for increased salary.
 Of them, 34% had received one promotion, 42% percent had received two promotions, and 24% had been promoted three or more times.

 Are you ready to expand your career prospects with a specialized MBA from the Mayes College of Healthcare and Business Policy?
 Apply today.

 For the 2008-2009 entering MBA students the graduation rate was 69% with a retention rate of 73%.
 MBA students, whether they are full or part time students, are required to complete their degrees within 5 years of enrolling in the program.
 The graduation rate data reflects percentage of 2008-2009 MBA students who graduated on or before 2013.
 Retention rate refers to the total of graduated students and active students.

-Director of the MBA Program and Assistant Professor of Pharmaceutical and Healthcare Business
+Director of the MBA Program and Associate Professor of Pharmaceutical and Healthcare Business

 Are you interested in advancing your career in the pharmaceutical industry?
 If so, you've probably considered earning an MBA.
 You may have noticed that many of your colleagues either already have an MBA or are considering earning one as well.
 Read More